Alternating snake modules and a determinantal formula: Structure of alternating snakes and Proof of Proposition

 \section{Structure of alternating snakes and Proof of Proposition \ref{sps}}

-For our further study, we need a several results on the structure of alternating snakes.
+For our further study, we need several results on the structure of alternating snakes.
 We collect all of them in this section.
-We warn the reader that the proofs are tedious and involve using \eqref{alt-1}--\eqref{alt2} along with the definition of stable and prime repeatedly in tricky ways.
-The remaining sections of the paper can be read independent of the proofs given here.
+We warn the reader that the proofs are tedious and the remaining sections of the paper can be read independent of the proofs given here.
+Throughout this section we fix $\bos= ([i_1,j_1],\cdots, [i_r,j_r])\in \uS$ with $r\geq 2$ and let $2\leq r_1\leq r$ be maximal such that $\bos(0,r_1)\in \bs^\circ\sqcup\bs$.

-We analyze the structure of the minimal example of a connected alternating snake which is not a snake.